cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/multi-lingual-support.md

 * If the translation exists in the language and region specified, it will be returned.
 * If the translation exists in the language but not the specified region, it will still be translated and returned.
 * If the GUID exists but it is not available in the specified language, the default text in the Literals table will return.
-* If the GUID does not exist or you do not have permission to it, it will return the GUID back as the translation.
+* If the GUID does not exist or you don't have permission to it, it will return the GUID back as the translation.

 ## 2. System Tables <a href="#system-tables" id="system-tables"></a>